donaldlin30/donaldlin30/README.md

 ### Hi there, this is Donald 👋

-I am an undergraduate student at Davidson College, double majoring in computer science and mathematics.
 I'll be starting my Ph.D. in computer science in Fall 2024, at the University of Michigan.
+My interests span AI for healthcare.
+Currently I am finishing up my undergraduate study at Davidson College.

 For more information, please access my personal website [here](https://donaldlin30.github.io/).